 After all, a homeowner wants to get the highest possible price, so they are likely to choose the estate agent who says they can sell it for the most money.

 This leads to properties going on the market overvalued.

 Use The Move Market to see what other properties have sold for and what we predict they are worth today.

-About 30% of homeowners end up changing agent as the first agent fails to sell it for the price they promised.
+About 30% of homeowners end up changing agent as the first agent fails to sell it for the price they promised the vendor.

-If the property looks expensive relative to other properties on the market now or that have been over the past year, maybe hang on and wait for the homeowner to become more realistic about the real market value of their property before upping your offer.
+If the property looks expensive relative to other properties on the market now or that have been over the past year, it maybe wise to hang on and wait for the homeowner to become more realistic about the real market value of their property before upping your offer.